CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/INSTRUCTION.md

 **Simple Forward Shading Pipeline**
 There is a simple forward shading pipeline as an example for how everything works.
 Check out `src/forward.js`.

 The constructor for the renderer initializes a `TextureBuffer` to store the lights.
-This isn't totally necessary for a forward renderer, but you'll need this to do clustered shading.
+This isn't totally necessary for a forward renderer, but you'll need this to implement light clusters.
 What we're trying to do here is upload to a shader all the positions of our lights.
 However, we unfortunately can't upload arbitrary data to the GPU with WebGL so we have to pack it as a texture.
 This is set up for you.

 The constructor for `TextureBuffer` takes two arguments, the number of elements, and the size of each element (in floats).
 It will allocate a floating point texture of dimension `numElements x ceil(elementSize / 4)`.
 This is because we pack every 4 adjacent values into a single pixel.